AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Prepare_SCANeR_workspace_under_Windows.md

 :arrow_left: [Home of Massive Simulation](HT_Massive_Simulation.md)

-# How to?
-Prepare SCANeR workspace under Windows
+# How to prepare a workspace for Massive Simulation under Windows

-To run SCANeR on an HPC/Cloud architecture (or within container solutions as Docker, Kubernetes, etc.) you need to customize the SCANeR workspace in order to prepare it to run without server X11.
+To run SCANeR on an HPC/Cloud architecture (or within container solutions as Docker, Kubernetes, etc.) you need to customize the SCANeR workspace in order to prepare it to run without server X11 (i.e. without graphical interface).

 Good news we have all you need 👍🏻